intel/appframework/plugins/README.md

 # jq.passwordBox

-Currently, there exists a bug in  Android  webkit with -webkit-transform:translate being applied to an element that has &lt;input type="password"> elements in it.
+Currently, there exists a bug in Android webkit with -webkit-transform:translate being applied to an element that has <input type="password"> elements in it.
 The second the translate position is changed, the overlay for the password is in a different position, making it look like another input box appears.
 What this does is replaces the password box with an input box that updates the content as it goes with an asterik to simulate a password box

 To use jq.passwordBox you must do the following